Who are the big 5 consultants?

 Delivering a Modernized, Scalable, and Future-Proof Platform

 Forget the buzzwords like 'digital transformation' if they don't deliver real outcomes.
 What you need is a modernized platform that's actually faster, more reliable, and ready for future growth.
-My focus isn't just on migrating.
-It's on ensuring a significantly improved performance baseline.
-Think Core Web Vitals, LCP, and API latency.
-We're building a scalable architecture you won't outgrow in a year.
-This isn't just a tech refresh.
-It's about building a solid foundation that lets your product team move quickly, experiment freely, and capture new markets without technical excuses.
+My focus isn't just on migrating; it's on ensuring a significantly improved performance baseline.
+We set measurable targets: think achieving a 90+ Lighthouse score, reducing Largest Contentful Paint (LCP) to under 2.5 seconds, and ensuring API latency is consistently below 100ms.
+We're building a scalable architecture you won't outgrow in a year, leveraging cloud-native patterns, microservices where appropriate, and serverless functions for cost efficiency and elastic scaling.
+This isn't just a tech refresh; it's about building a solid foundation that lets your product team move quickly, experiment freely, and capture new markets without technical excuses.
+As of 2026, this also means an API-first approach that easily integrates with new AI services, real-time data processing pipelines, and a robust CI/CD setup that allows for rapid, confident deployments.
+It's about enabling innovation, reducing operational costs, and giving your business the agility it needs to thrive in a rapidly evolving market.
 Period.

 Key Takeaway